Emiliano Terzaghi: Career

-Terzaghi played in his native Argentina from 2011, with spells at clubs including; Banfield, Temperley, Boca Unidos and Defensores de Belgrano.
+Early career

+Banfield

+Terzaghi played in his native Argentina from 2011 to 2020.
+A graduate of the Banfield youth academy, Terzaghi made 40 appearances for Banfield between 2011 and 2016.
+He made nine appearances in Banfield's 2013–14 campaign, which saw El Taladro win the Primera B Nacional title, achieving promotion to the Argentine Primera División.

+Later years in Argentina

+He was loaned to Temperley in 2015, making seven appearances for El Cele, before leaving Banfield and moving to Boca Unidos in 2016.
+After failing to break into the first team at Aurirrojo, Terzaghi moved to Defensores de Belgrano in 2017.
+After brief and largely unsuccessful spells with Unión de Villa Krause, Huracán Las Heras, and San Martín de Burzaco, he moved to the United States.

 Richmond Kickers

 2020

 On 24 January 2020, Terzaghi moved to the United States, signing with USL League One side Richmond Kickers.
 Terzaghi led the league in goals and was recognized as the 2020 USL League One MVP in his first season with Richmond.

 On 1 December 2020 Terzaghi signed a contract extension keeping him in Richmond for the 2021 and 2022 seasons.

 2021

 Terzaghi once again led the league in goals with 18.
 On 20 November 2021 he was awarded a second consecutive USL League One MVP award for the 2021 season.

 2022

 For the third season in a row, Terzaghi led the league in goals with 17, helping the Kickers finish first in the regular season table.
 On 4 November 2022 he was awarded an unprecedented third consecutive USL League One MVP award for the 2022 season.
 On 18 November 2022 Richmond Kickers announced they re-signed Terzaghi to a multi-year deal.